-Shanghai is one of the largest cities in the world, and its subway system is the second largest.
 Each day, 10 million people ride it due to its convenience and low cost.
-With 17 lines and 345 stations, chances are that whatever sites you want to see during your stay will be close to a metro station.
+With 16 lines over 705 kilometers (438 miles), chances are that whatever sites you want to see during your stay will be close to a metro station.
 Plus, all of its signs, maps, and announcements are in English as well as Chinese.

 Buses are another cheap option, and ferries allow you to experience the Huangpu River.
 Taxis are plentiful, and the best option at night.
 Bike sharing can be found throughout the city, and while Uber is complicated to use without a Chinese bank account, there are alternatives, like Didi Chuxing.

 For ease of access and setting up payment, we suggest downloading all of the recommended apps in this article before you leave for China.

 Fare rates: Fares are based on distance traveled and transfers made, ranging from 3 to 9 yuan (about 45 cents to $1.30).
 Line 5 is slightly cheaper than the rest and begins at 2 yuan (30 cents).
 Children under 1.2 meters (3.9 feet) ride free when accompanied by an adult.
 You can check ticket prices by downloading the Shanghai Metro app or the Explore Shanghai app.